[Live Webinar] Introducing Spacelift Intelligence.

 AWS S3

-2. Upload Files to S3 Bucket Using aws_s3_bucket_object
+2. Upload files to S3 bucket using aws_s3_bucket_object

-We are going to upload the two sample text files:
+We will upload two sample text files:

 1. test1.txt

-2. test2.text
+2. test2.txt

 Terraform S3 bucket

-variable "region" { default = "eu-central-1" }
+variable "region" {

 }